nicole-brewer/r-for-research-scientists/README.md

 # R for Research Scientists

-There are already many great tutorials out there for building packages in R, but they are generally too comprehensive, and cater to project administrators.
-This book is intended for researchers who contriubute code to an R project, and leaves out details irrelevant to this audience.
+There are already many great tutorials out there for building packages in R. This book is intended to serve as an overview of R and it's related technologies, a list of resources, and a set of workflows that pertain to researchers, scientists, engineers, and statisticians.

 ## Topics Covered:

-1. Using Git in RStudio
+add links**
+1. R Language and Environment
+2. Git
-2. R Packages
+3. R Packages
-3. Writing Unit Tests
-4. Writing Documentation
+4. Unit Testing
-5. A Comprehensive Workflow
+5. Documentation
+6. Development Workflow
+7. Publication

-This tutorial is built with [bookdown](https://bookdown.org/yihui/bookdown/).
+This tutorial is built with [bookdown](https://bookdown.org/yihui/bookdown/), which is an publication type discussed in [Chapter 7](linkme)